-for Written authorization needed for • An adult customer, when competent A minor child (from a custodial parent or guardian) • An emancipated minor child, The customer's spouse when competentThe customer's legal guardian The non-custodial parent of a minor child customer A step-parent The custodial parent of a minor child customer The customer's authorized A customer that has been determined incompetent An adult customer, when competent An emancipated minor child, when competent The customer's legal guardian The custodial parent of a representative A person with appropriate power of attorney (financial for non-medical information) The customer's attorney The customer's conservator Any other third party A foster parent (only needed when the foster parent does not have legal guardianship) PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
-Same as non-medical information above Medical Records Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
+Information Type No written authorization needed for Written authorization needed for Non-Medical Records • An adult customer, when competent • A minor child (from a custodial parent or guardian) • An emancipated minor child, The customer's spouse when competent The customer's legal guardian The custodial parent of a The non-custodial parent of a minor child customer A step-parent The customer's authorized A customer that has been determined incompetent

+PAS Information representative A person with appropriate power of attorney (financial for non-medical information) The Well Woman HealthCheck program (WWHP) through the Arizona Department of Health when the customer has signed a BCCTP Patient Contact and Consent form.
+Same as non-medical information, except that the customer's authorized representative must have written authorization.
+Medical Records Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
 Same as PAS Information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.